-Generally, a fund must file its income tax return by the 15th day of the 3rd month after the end of the fund's tax year.
+Generally, a fund must file its income tax return by the 15th day of the 3rd month after the end of its tax year.

 If the due date falls on a Saturday, Sunday, or legal holiday, the fund may file on the next business day.